Accelerating Kernel Classifiers Through Borders Mapping: Case studies

+All but one of the classification problems show a significant speed increase with the application of the borders technique with \dataset{letter} being the lone exception.
+Despite its simplicity, linear classification is shown to be competitive with a non-parametric method such as SVM for many of the problems and it is almost always faster both for training and for testing.
+(For the author, at least, this is one of the more surprising results.)

-Thirteen of the classification problems show a significant speed increase with the application of the borders technique with \dataset{heart}, \dataset{segment}, \dataset{dna}, \dataset{pendigits} being the exceptions.
-Table \ref{sum_nsv} is an attempt to get a handle on the relative time complexity of the two methods and lists all the relevant variables: number of features, number of classes, total number of training samples, total support for SVM, total number of border samples for the borders method compared with the resulting classification time for the two methods.
+Table \ref{sum_nsv} is an attempt to get a handle on the relative time complexity of the two methods--SVM and SVM-borders--and lists all the relevant variables: number of features, number of classes, total number of training samples, total support for SVM, total number of border samples for the borders method compared with the resulting classification time for the two methods.
 The two most relevant variables here are the number of support vectors versus the number of border vectors.
-In order to get a successful speed increase, the former should be larger than the latter, but as is apparent from some problems such as \dataset{sat}, \dataset{usps}, and \dataset{mnist}, even having slightly more border samples can sometimes produce a significant, although modest, improvement.
+In order to get a successful speed increase, the former should be larger than the latter, but as is apparent from some problems such as \dataset{shuttle}, \dataset{pendigits}, and \dataset{usps}, even having more border samples can sometimes produce a significant, although modest, improvement.

 All increases in speed, however, come at the cost of accuracy.
 The question is, is the speed increase worth the decrease in skill?
-To test this, we sub-sample the datasets and then re-apply the SVM training until the speed the two methods, SVM and SVM-borders, matches.
-In some cases, SVM could not be made fast enough by sub-sampling, in which case skill was matched instead.
+To test this, we sub-sample the datasets and then re-apply the SVM training until the skill the two methods, SVM and SVM-borders, as measured by the uncertainty coefficient matches.

 It might seem more expedient to directly sub-sample the support vectors themselves rather than the training data.
 This, however, was found not to work and generated a precipitous drop in accuracy.
 Since the sparse coefficient set, $\vec \svmcoeff$, is found through simultaneous optimization, the support vectors turn out to be interdependent.